-Your employer is responsible for your medical bills, lost wages, and other expenses, but it’s up to you to initiate your work injury claim.
+Your employer is responsible for your medical bills, lost wages, and other expenses, but it’s up to you to initiate your workers’ compensation claim.
 You must report it to your employer.
-Usually, your company human resources representative or claim administrator submits an employer’s report to the appropriate carrier.
+Usually, your company’s human resources representative or claim administrator submits an employer’s report to the appropriate carrier.

 Here are a few steps you can take after being injured on the job: